Seaport Global Securities slashes price target on Exelon Corporation [EXC] – find out why.

-Exelon Corporation [NASDAQ: EXC] stock went on an upward path that rose over 2.52% on Wednesday, amounting to a one-week price increase of more than 5.19%.
-Over the last 12 months, EXC stock dropped by -18.07%.
-The one-year Exelon Corporation stock forecast points to a potential upside of 18.33.
-The average equity rating for EXC stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+Exelon Corporation [NASDAQ: EXC] plunged by -$1.35 during the normal trading session on Tuesday and reaching a high of $41.34 during the day while it closed the day at $40.51.
+Exelon Corporation stock has also gained 4.06% of its value over the past 7 days.
+However, EXC stock has declined by -6.05% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -9.70% and lost -11.14% year-on date.

-The market cap for the stock reached $38.84 billion, with 975.00 million shares outstanding and 971.92 million shares in the current float.
-Compared to the average trading volume of 7.18M shares, EXC stock reached a trading volume of 4550027 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EXC stock reached $39.50 billion, with 975.00 million shares outstanding and 971.92 million shares in the current float.
+Compared to the average trading volume of 6.92M shares, EXC reached a trading volume of 8109673 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Seaport Global Securities have made an estimate for Exelon Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 20, 2020.
 The new note on the price target was released on May 11, 2020, representing the official price target for Exelon Corporation stock.
 Previously, the target price had yet another raise to $54, while Vertical Research analysts kept a Hold rating on EXC stock.